The message from research is very clear: corporal punishment carries multiple risks of harm and has no benefits.

 Evidence from research also illustrates how corporal punishment violates not just children’s right to freedom from all violence, but also their rights to health, development and education, and has damaging effects on society as well as individuals.
 It supports arguments that the prohibition and elimination of corporal punishment is a low-cost effective public health measure, for example in the prevention of domestic violence, mental illness and antisocial behaviour and to support welfare, education and developmental outcomes for children.

 Our research summaries aim to put the evidence from research into the hands of policy makers and all those working to #EndCorporalPunishment

 Please contact us if you want to help us produce a translation of the summary in your language, at email@example.com

 Research on the negative effects of corporal punishment

 The evidence that corporal punishment is harmful to children, adults and societies is overwhelming.
-The more than 250 studies included in the Global Initiative’s review of research on the impact of and associations with corporal punishment show links between corporal punishment and a wide range of negative outcomes, including:
+The more than 300 studies included in our review of research on the impact of and associations with corporal punishment show links between corporal punishment and a wide range of negative outcomes, including:

 - direct physical harm

 - negative impacts on mental and physical health

 - poor moral internalisation and increased antisocial behaviour

 - increased violent and criminal behaviour in adults